megaelius/PNVerification/README.md

 # Sound and Complete Verification of Polynomial Networks

-Official implementation in PyTorch of the paper "Sound and Complete Verification of Polynomial Networks".
+Official implementation in PyTorch of the **NeurIPS'22 paper "Sound and Complete Verification of Polynomial Networks"**.

 ![Overview of our method](figures/method.jpeg)